A solution in store in Bradford-on-Avon

 The Bradford-on-Avon project was one of 13 priority projects to tackle the most frequently operating overflows in our region before 2025.

-And it continues our efforts to boost protection of the River Avon, with a similar storage scheme taking place downstream in Lambridge, Bath.
+And it continues our efforts to boost the protection of the River Avon, with similar storage schemes taking place downstream in Lambridge, Bath, and Hanham, near Bristol, as well as further such projects being planned in Bath and Saltford.

-You can read about our storm overflows improvement plan up to 2025 – but we’re proposing going much further in the future – continuing to tackle overflows affordably and sustainably, using a variety of solutions to support the environment around us.
+We are investing to tackle storm overflows affordable and sustainably – but are proposing going much further in the future – using a variety of solutions to support the environment around us.

-You can read more about our future investment proposals here.
+Find out more about our future investment proposals.